 - Meat Cutting

-Coursework will vary from school to school, but all degree programs in this area of study will cover the fundamentals of the culinary profession, from cooking to restaurant management.
-This degree program also teaches math skills, which are necessary for following and creating recipes and for managing the financial aspects of hotel and restaurant management.
-Other courses might include:
+Coursework varies from school to school, but all degree programs in this area of study will cover the fundamentals of the culinary profession, from cooking to restaurant management.
+Additionally, mathematics will be an aspect of curriculum, which is necessary for following and creating recipes and the financial elements of hotel and restaurant management.
+Other topics may include:

 - Pastry arts